Argentina's Ford Falcon: A Truly Durable Car

 The coup of 1976 began the "Guerra Sucia," or Dirty War.
 A junta ousted Isabel Perón (3rd wife of Juan Perón) and began targeting students, union organizers, artists, journalists, and anyone else suspected to be a left-wing activist.
 Paranoid of communism's spread, the CIA had a hand in supporting this state terrorism.

 Unfortunately for political dissidents during the Dirty War, Argentina's Ford Falcon was a symbol of terror.
-Secret police and death squads kidnapped thousands into dark green Falcons - 30,000 people disappeared from 1976 to 1983.
+Secret police and death squads kidnapped thousands into dark green Falcons — some 30,000 people disappeared between 1976 and 1983.

 Atrocities committed by the successive military juntas created a state of dissociated insanity in Argentine society.
 Kidnappings in broad daylight, mass executions, and child murders were "normalized."
 People were disappearing into Falcons all the time and many were too terrified to do anything except pretend it hadn't happened.